stanfordnlp/dspy/README.md

 - **DSPy** introduces an **automatic compiler that teaches LMs** how to conduct the declarative steps in your program.
 Specifically, the **DSPy compiler** will internally _trace_ your program and then **craft high-quality prompts for large LMs (or train automatic finetunes for small LMs)** to teach them the steps of your task.

+**DSPy** has many modules and optimizers built-in and we want you to add more.
+Think of this like PyTorch but for LM pipelines, not DNNs.
 The **DSPy compiler** _bootstraps_ prompts and finetunes from minimal data **without needing manual labels for the intermediate steps** in your program.
 Instead of brittle "prompt engineering" with hacky string manipulation, you can explore a systematic space of modular and trainable pieces.

 For complex tasks, **DSPy** can routinely teach powerful models like `GPT-3.5` and local models like `T5-base` or `Llama2-13b` to be much more reliable at tasks. **DSPy** will compile the _same program_ into different few-shot prompts and/or finetunes for each LM.